MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 Tenant IDs are globally unique identifiers (GUID) like `a976dd56-c1d8-485c-8ea7-facbce6726c2`.
 Each tenant only has one initial domain and tenant ID.
 Both values are immutable and can't be changed after tenant creation.

-Member users in your tenant need to have a username with a suffix that matches the initial domain, or they need to use a [custom domain](/azure/active-directory/fundamentals/add-custom-domain).
-You have to create and verify the custom domain via DNS records.
-Custom domains allow users to sign in with a friendly username.
-The username is usually an email address (`user@contoso.com`).
+Users sign into Azure AD accounts with their User Principal Name (UPN).
+The UPN is an Azure AD user attribute, and it needs a [routable suffix](/microsoft-365/enterprise/prepare-a-non-routable-domain-for-directory-synchronization).
+The initial domain is [the default routable suffix](/azure/active-directory/hybrid/connect/plan-connect-userprincipalname) (`user@contoso.onmicrosoft.com`).
+You can add [custom domains](/azure/active-directory/fundamentals/add-custom-domain) to create and use a more friendly UPN.
+The friendly UPN usually matches the user's email address (`user@contoso.com`).
+The UPN for Azure AD might differ from your users' AD DS userPrincipalName.
+Having a different UPN and AD DS userPrincipalName is common when the AD DS userPrincipalName values are [non-routable](/azure/active-directory/hybrid/connect/plan-connect-userprincipalname) or they use a suffix that doesn't match a verified custom domain in the tenant.

 You can only verify a custom domain in one Azure AD tenant globally.
 Custom domains aren't security or trust boundaries like Active Directory Domain Services (AD DS) Forests.
-They're a DNS namespace for globally identifying Azure AD users.
+They're a DNS namespace for identifying an Azure AD user's home tenant.

 ## Architecture

 Azure AD has no domain controllers, organizational units, group policy objects, domain/forest trusts, or Flexible Single Master Operation (FSMO) roles.
 Azure AD is a software-as-a-service, identity management solution.
 You can access Azure AD via RESTful APIs.
-You can use modern authentication and authorization protocols and have a flat structure with resource-based delegation.
+You use [modern authentication](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/setup-with-modern-authentication#modern-authentication) and authorization protocols to access resources protected by Azure AD.
+The directory has a flat structure and uses [resource-based](/azure/active-directory/roles/admin-units-manage) permissions.

 Each Azure AD tenant is a [highly available](/azure/active-directory/fundamentals/active-directory-architecture) data store for identity management data.
 It stores identity, policy, and configuration objects and replicates them across Azure regions.
 An Azure AD tenant provides data redundancy for critical defense information.